jacksonsugar/Burn-wire/README.md

             RTClib-master.zip

-5) Set laptop/desktop clock to UTC
+5) Set laptop/desktop clock to UTC should your application require it

 6) Connect burn wire to your device and select the corresponding serial port